Core Concepts for Grief-Sensitive Care

 Numbness can be a common and often overlooked emotional response within the grief experience.

-Feeling emotionally neutral, distant, or detached does not mean the loss has not mattered or that something is wrong.
+Feeling emotionally neutral, distant, or less reactive does not mean the loss has not mattered or that something is wrong.

-In healthcare settings, this can be especially common, as the demands of the work often require compartmentalizing emotions in order to continue caring for others.
+In healthcare settings, this may be common, as the demands of the work can require setting aside emotions to continue caring for others.
+Repeated exposure to stress and limited opportunity to process these experiences can contribute to distress or burnout.

 The thing to remember is that anything a person feels inside their own, personal grief journey is correct.

-Grief is a multidimensional experience that can include many emotions at once, some of which may feel contradictory.
-There is no single emotional path through the emotional landscape of grief, and understanding this range can help normalize experiences and support more compassionate responses to ourselves and others.
+There is no single path through grief, and recognizing this range can help normalize experiences and support more compassionate responses to ourselves and others.